- Gemini Home

 Example of fields using different guide star configurations are shown below.

-An example of an optimal natural guide + flexure stars configuration is given below.
+An example of an optimal natural guide stars configuration is given below.
 The three CWFS stars are positioned as close as possible to an equilateral triangle.
-The magnitudes of the CWFS range from 9.7 to 12.3 in R and the magnitude of the ODGW star is 12.8 in H. The average Strehl ratio (in H-band) and the rms, calculated using the MASCOT algorithm, are shown in position editor at the bottom.
+The magnitudes of the CWFS range from 9.9 to 12.2 in R band.
+The average Strehl ratio in Ks-band, the associated error, the minimum and maximum values, calculated using the MASCOT algorithm, and the average FWHM expected for IQ=70%/CC=50% conditions are shown in position editor at the bottom.
 The Strehl map is visualized in the position editor as narrow curved green/yellow lines (see the GSAOI OT Details page for details).
-In this example, we can expect a good performance, based on the analysis of the Strehl map and Strehl rms, i.e. an uniform PSF and good correction across the entire GSAOI field of view.
+Note that the Strehl map displayed in the position editor does not take into account the Laser Guide Stars, however the map provides a good representation of the expected performance.
+The Strehl ratio and associated error, the min, max Strehl values and the FWHM provided at the bottom of the OT Position Editor are scaled to match the value given in the GeMS performance web page.
+In this example, we can expect a good performance, i.e. an uniform PSF and good correction across the entire GSAOI field of view.